 World of Light mode is a full-blown adventure that's predicated on the idea of unlocking each of the game's characters.
 If you battle a specific character and win, they'll be unlocked for World of Light.
 However, if that character wasn't available in the full game prior, they will also become available in any game mode.

 Be forewarned that this is the slow way to unlock everyone.
 World of Light is a 20+ hour adventure and character battles don't come as often as one might think.

 What's the fastest way to unlock all characters?

 One of the fastest ways to unlock everyone is to play Smash mode and adjust the rules.
 Set all games to a one-stock battle or to a one-minute timed battle.
 This will expedite the process, since Challenges Approach battles trigger after roughly five matches, regardless of length.

 The other quick way is to run through the World of Light adventure, making sure to back out to the main menu every five games or so.
 A Challengers Approach battle will trigger without fail upon reaching the main menu.

 We'll be sure to update this guide once Nintendo releases the specific requirements to unlock every character in Super Smash Bros.
 Ultimate.
-For now, be sure to keep up with Shacknews, as we'll have more guides up in the days ahead.
+For more how-to stories and articles, be sure to stop by Shacknews' Super Smash Bros.
+Ultimate walkthrough and guide.